onflow/flow/docs/content/fusd/testnet.md

 ---
 title: FUSD Stablecoin on Flow Testnet
 sidebar_title: FUSD on Testnet
-description: A mock version of Flow USD is live on Flow Testnet for development purposes
+description: Mock FUSD is live on Flow Testnet for development purposes
 ---

 ## Contract